tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![rolling_stats_daily_prices](Images/rolling_stats_daily_prices.png)

-* Rolling statistics tend to smooth out the trend of the initial dataset, allowing for a more general or holistic analysis of a dataset rather than focusing on every twist and turn of the data.
+* Rolling statistics tend to smooth out the trend of the initial dataset.
+This allows for a more general or holistic analysis of a dataset, rather than focusing on every twist and turn of the data.

 * Rolling statistics factor in the progression of time.
-Therefore, a rolling 7-day window makes sense to smooth out the trend when looking at a short-term weekly investment scope.
-Two interesting metrics to calculate in rolling statistics are the mean and the standard deviation.
+Therefore, a rolling 7-day window makes sense to smooth out the trend when looking at a short-term, weekly investment scope.
+Two valuable metrics to calculate in rolling statistics are the mean, and the standard deviation.

   ![rolling_stats_7_days](Images/rolling_stats_7_days.png)